302 Washington St.

-The building at 302 Washington St. in Oregon, Illinois is part of trio of historic Italianate commercial buildings within the boundaries of the Oregon Commercial Historic District from 300-306 Washington.
+The building at 302 Washington St. in Oregon, Illinois is part of trio of historic Italianate commercial buildings within the boundaries of the Oregon Commercial Historic District from 300 to 306 Washington.
 The structure acts mostly as a hallway area between the buildings at 300 Washington St. and the F.G.
 Jones Block.
 The interior and exterior have been significantly restored on all three buildings.
 As part of the Commercial Historic District 300 Washington Street was added to the National Register of Historic Places in August 2006.

 Architecture

 This two-story red brick building is detailed with limestone and sits adjacent to the F.G.
 Jones Block, at 304-306 Washington, and the historic building at 300 Washington.
 A canvas awning stretches the entire front facade, continuing along to the other two buildings connected to 302.
 The second-story front exterior features three windows and is heavily Italianate in its design.
 All three window bays are elaborately arched, the central one being taller than the two flanking bays.
 The hoodmolds are stone round arches with decorative keystone and impost blocks, with those on the central window being the more ornate of the three.
 The base of the building's parapet is corbelled in the same red brick that makes up the rest of the exterior.
 At the building's frieze are seven recessed panels with small corbelled areas of brick between.

 Particularly notable is the building's rear facade.
 The uniform brick surface stretches evenly over all three of the structures, 302, 300 and the Jones Block.
 The rear facade of 302, however, features a cast-iron storefront with bulkhead panels and two storefront sash double doors.
 Cast-iron columns separate the storefront sash from the beams with rosettes.